The 8 Best Free VPNs For New Zealand (Tested January 2021)

 #1- Surfshark (Risk-Free VPN with a Money-Back Guarantee)

 Surfshark, despite being launched just a year ago, has quickly climbed up to the ranks of the top-rated providers in the VPN industry.
-It has a network of 1,040+ servers in 60+ countries, which is just perfect for unblocking hard to access geo-restricted services like Netflix.
+It has a network of 3200+ servers in 65 countries, which is just perfect for unblocking hard to access geo-restricted services like American Netflix.
+Similarly, BBC iPlayer NZ fans can access their favorite streaming service using Surfshark while residing in New Zealand.

 Another reason why we highly recommend Surfshark over other New Zealand VPNs in this list is that it offers unlimited bandwidth.
 So if you’re into heavy VPN usage, Surfshark is just what you need.